Mollweide's formula

 Figure 1 – A triangle.
 The angles α, β, and γ are respectively opposite the sides a, b, and c.

 In trigonometry, Mollweide's formula is a pair of relationships between sides and angles in a triangle.

-A variant in more geometrical style was first published by Isaac Newton in 1707 and then by Friedrich Wilhelm von Oppel in 1746.
-Thomas Simpson published the now-standard expression in 1748.
+A variant of one of the expressions in more geometrical style was first published by Isaac Newton in 1707.
+Both relations were published by Friedrich Wilhelm von Oppel in 1746, and then by Thomas Simpson in 1748.
 Karl Mollweide republished the same result in 1808 without citing those predecessors.

 It can be used to check the consistency of solutions of triangles.

 Let $a,$ $b,$ and $c$ be the lengths of the three sides of a triangle.